WalkerCodeRanger/dfaMinimizationComparison/README.md

 This project implements the algorithm in C++, C# and Rust in order evaluate Rust as compared to the other languages.

-## Project Status: Sample Active (2016-02)
+## Project Status: Sample Inactive
-This is under active development and is subject to frequent changes.
-Furthermore, this is sample code only and should not be used in production without extensive testing.
+This is sample code only and should not be used in production without extensive testing.
+This project is not currently being maintained and you should not expect any bug fixes or enhancements.

 ### Download and Use
 Clone this git repo.
 Compile solutions using Visual Studio 2015.
 Compile Rust project using cargo and Rust 1.6.0.
 After compiling all versions, run test data in them using [RunAllTestData.bat](RunAllTestData.bat).